factor/factor/README.txt

 * Source organization

-The following four directories are managed by the module system; consult the documentation for details:
+The following two directories are managed by the module system; consult the documentation for details:

+  core/ - Factor core library and compiler extra/ - more libraries

+The following directories contain additional files:

-  apps/ - user-contributed applications libs/ - user-contributed libraries demos/ - small examples illustrating various language features extras/ - editor modes, icons, etc core/ - sources for the library, written in Factor vm/ - sources for the Factor runtime, written in C fonts/ - TrueType fonts used by UI unmaintained/ - unmaintained contributions, please help!
+  misc/ - editor modes, icons, etc vm/ - sources for the Factor runtime, written in C fonts/ - TrueType fonts used by UI unmaintained/ - unmaintained contributions, please help!